RestExpress/PluginExpress/correlation-id/README.md

 Correlation ID Plugin
 =====================

-This RestExpress plugin retrieves the Correlation-ID header from the request and adds it to the global, thread-safe RequestContext to be available in deeper levels of the application.
+This RestExpress plugin retrieves the Correlation-Id header from the request and adds it to the global, thread-safe RequestContext to be available in deeper levels of the application.

-If the Correlation-ID header does not exist on the request, one is assigned using a UUID string.
+If the Correlation-Id header does not exist on the request, one is assigned using a UUID string.

-The Correlation-ID header is assigned to the response on its way out, also.
+The Correlation-Id header is assigned to the response on its way out, also.

 Maven Usage
 ===========